 General Supervision Forms

 Evaluation of General Supervision, 6 months and 12 months, are the documents that help to inform the OCT about the student's experience of supervision.
 The focus is on impact of the supervisor's style, methods, focus, and quality of the training relationship.
 Students numerically rate these areas and provide elaborating qualitative comments.
-A general supervision evaluation is done twice each year-before the end of fall semester exams in December (6 Month) and before the end of the semester exams in June (12 Month).
+A general supervision evaluation is done twice each year-before the end of fall semester exams in December (6 Month) and before the end of the practicum placement in June (12 Month).
 After a student completes the 6 month evaluation form, it is discussed with the supervisor, who signs the form prior to the student submitting it to the OCT.
 This evaluation must be completed before the end of fall semester exams in December.
 The 12 month evaluation is done differently in that the student completes and signs the 12 month form without the supervisor's review or signature.
 Thus, this end of the year evaluation process is similar to student evaluations in other SOPP courses.
 This evaluation must be completed before the end of summer session exams in June.